-The recipient must be present in order to receive individual, self-employment/microenterprise or group employment job assessment services.
-Individual or self-employment/microenterprise job assessments must be conducted on a one staff to one recipient ratio.
-For group employment, rates for job assessment are paid per recipient, not per group.
+The beneficiary must be present in order to receive individual, self-employment/microenterprise or group employment job assessment services.
+Individual or self-employment/microenterprise job assessments must be conducted on a one staff to one beneficiary ratio.
+For group employment, rates for job assessment are paid per beneficiary, not per group.